helenaazv/TaylorSwift_ErasQuiz/README.md

 - **Custom Theming**
   - Background color of the app changes based on the selected Era.
   - Button styling is automatically tied to the Era.

+- **Music Quiz**
+  - Listen to 10-second snippets of songs from the selected Era.
+  - Multiple-choice quiz with 4 options per question.
+  - Correct/incorrect feedback with colored highlights.
+  - Real-time score tracking and final score display.
+  - Ensures each song is only played once per quiz.

 - **YouTube Integration (Backend Helper)**
   - `youtubeIDs.py` script fetches official audio video IDs from the **YouTube Data API** for each track in a `songs.json`.